 These are the decisions that often make up a writing style guide.
 Don’t be afraid to start a style guide for your organization.
 Even a page or two of guidance can help.

-The key is consistency – all content should use the same tone and leverages the same audience-friendly vocabulary.
+The key is consistency – all content should use the same tone and leverage the same audience-friendly vocabulary.
 The following graphic summarizes the elements of controlling clarity through word choice.

 Follow the One-Thought Rule